 The Interior Design program’s philosophy at The University of Alabama acknowledges the need for the interior design profession to remain active in providing for the safety, convenience, and aesthetic satisfaction of users in the 21st century and beyond.

-The program in interior design prepares students for professional careers in residential and nonresidential interior design.
-Career opportunities include employment with interior design studios, interior design divisions of architectural firms, retail establishments, corporate design departments, as well as independent business ownership.
-The coursework prepares students to become entry level professionals qualified to sit for the NCIDQ and become registered interior designers.
-The interior design program received six-year accreditation from the Council for Interior Design Accreditation (CIDA) in 2010.
+The program in Interior Design prepares students for professional careers in residential and nonresidential interior design.
+Career opportunities include employment with interior design studios, interior design divisions of architectural firms, retail establishments, and corporate design departments, as well as independent business ownership.
+The coursework prepares students to become entry-level professionals qualified to sit for the NCIDQ and become registered interior designers.
+The Interior Design program received a six-year accreditation from the Council for Interior Design Accreditation (CIDA) in 2010.
 Accreditation by the National Association of Schools of Art and Design (NASAD) was awarded in 2008.

 |ART 110||Drawing I||3|

 |Select two Studio Arts of the following or faculty approved Studio Art:||6|

 |Introduction to Rendering (Interim Only)|

 |CTD 225||Residnt Des/Graphic Comm||3|

 |CTD 226||Nonresidential Design||3|

 |CTD 321||History of Interiors I (History of Interiors I)||3|